 Codex CLI TUI Shortcuts and Slash Commands: The Complete Reference

 Codex CLI’s full-screen terminal UI (TUI) is where most interactive work happens.
-Beneath the chat-style composer sits a dense set of keyboard shortcuts, input modifiers, and slash commands that let you control models, review diffs, manage sessions, and configure the agent — all without leaving the terminal1.
-This reference catalogues every shortcut and slash command available as of April 2026, organised by function.
+Beneath the chat-style composer sits a dense set of keyboard shortcuts, input modifiers and slash commands that let you control models, review diffs, manage sessions and configure the agent without leaving the terminal1.
+This reference catalogues every shortcut and slash command available as of May 2026 (v0.135.0), organised by function.
+Updated with /plugins, codex doctor, Vim mode and the current model names.

 | Shortcut | Action |